Anti-Vietnamese sentiment: Historical context

 The Japanese occupation of Vietnam in 1940 placed it under the control of two empires.
 Japanese and French mismanagement caused the famine of 1945, in which Japanese soldiers refused to give rice to the Vietnamese peasantry to help their war effort, that killed between 1 and 2 million Vietnamese, an act that contributed to the distrust of the Japanese administration in Vietnamese.

 Following the French Indochina War was the Vietnam War and American involvement therein.
 Although the American intervention on behalf of their South Vietnamese ally received a mixed reception.
 American soldiers committed massacres during the war, with the most infamous being the My Lai massacre, and also controversially used Agent Orange.

 The end of the Vietnam War, as an unwanted consequence, made Vietnamophobia grow rapidly among both Asian communists and non-communists alike, such as in China, Thailand, Singapore, North Korea, Malaysia and Cambodia, as the fear of a Vietnamese Intermarium, based on the idea of Poland's Józef Piłsudski, that sought to turn Southeast Asia into a communist/anti-Chinese base increased.
 The previous Lon Nol government and even the Khmer Rouge encouraged anti-Vietnamese massacres, blaming them for trying to colonize Cambodia, such as the Ba Chúc massacre.
 In Thailand, the possibility of Vietnamese invasions prompted hostility against anything Vietnamese in Thailand, leading to wide range support for the Khmer Rouge.
 Singapore and Malaysia also called for sanctions against Vietnam with the accusation of Vietnamese imperialism in Cambodia.
 North Korea, meanwhile, accused Vietnam for the same reason and supported the anti-Vietnamese movement, hosting Norodom Sihanouk and broadcast anti-Vietnamese propaganda in North Korea.
 Pirates also attacked and raided Vietnamese boat people fleeing from Vietnam, although whether this was inspired by anti-Vietnamese sentiment is not known to be true.

 This trend of anti-Vietnamese sentiment only started to dwindle down after Đổi mới, when Vietnam started economic liberalization and reforms, opening Vietnam to the world which gave them a rising profile of political and economic successes with the normalization of the U.S. and China's relations; however due to historical conflicts, there remains historical animosities towards Vietnam amongst some of its neighbours, particularly Cambodia.

 Use of the term Viet Cong

 Western media regarding the Vietnam War can be a negative for Vietnam's image.
-The most notable is the use of the term Viet Cong, which has different interpretations depending on the context.
-The term may be used to invoke memories of North Vietnamese war crimes against South Vietnamese.
-It may be used to insult Vietnamese people in Vietnam, mostly from former South Vietnamese refugees, and Vietnamese in Western Europe and the U.S..
-On the other hand, the use of term Việt Cộng can also provoke anger among Vietnamese as it can evoke memories of American war crimes during the war.
-Additionally, decades of Vietnam War movies or fictional narratives of the events of the Vietnam War often dehumanise the Vietnamese and centre the story around the Americans or around Western perspectives.
+The term Viet Cong has acquired different connotations depending on the context.
+The term may be used in reference to communist war crimes against South Vietnamese civilians.
+It may also be used to insult Vietnamese people both in Vietnam and overseas.
+On the other hand, the label Viet Cong may also be used to justify American war crimes.
+Additionally, Vietnam War films often center their stories on Americans or are presented from Western perspectives.